Steamgjk/Nezha/README.md

 [Prof. Eugene Wu](http://www.cs.columbia.edu/~ewu/) provided suggestions on the revision of Nezha paper.

 [Prof. Aurojit Panda](https://cs.nyu.edu/~apanda/) discussed with us about Nezha's correctness during leader change.
 Aurojit reviewed our draft and offered some constructive suggestions on the revision.

+The [Raft community](https://groups.google.com/u/1/g/raft-dev/c/SmnAvZMufB0) offered much insightful discussion for us.
+Many community members discussed with us and helped to justify our design decisions about Nezha.